Bowling Green State University

 This is a past event.

-Planetarium Show: FORWARD!
-TO THE MOON
+Planetarium Show: FROM EARTH TO THE UNIVERSE

-Physical Sciences Building, BGSU Planetarium (Room 112)
+Physical Sciences Building, BGSU Planetarium, Room 112

 $2 Donation Suggested